 (define MT (empty-scene 50 50)) ; Polygon -> Image ; renders the given polygon p into MT (define (render-poly p) MT)

-In general, it is better to formulate conditions in via built-in predicates and selectors than your own (recursive) functions.
-We will explain this remark in detail later.
+In general, it is better to formulate conditions via built-in predicates and selectors than your own (recursive) functions.
+We will explain this remark in Intermezzo: The Cost of Computation.

 Sixth and last, we must test the functions.
 You should add a test for render-line but for now you may just accept our correctness promise.
 In that case, testing immediately reveals flaws with the definition of render-poly; in particular, the test case for the square fails.
 On one hand, this is fortunate because it is the purpose of tests to find problems before they affect regular consumers.
 On the other hand, the flaw is unfortunate because we followed the design recipe, we made fairly regular decisions, and yet the function doesn’t work.